-How To Use Hypochlorous Acid As A Safer Alternative To Bleach
+How To Use Hypochlorous Acid As A Better Alternative To Bleach

 For decades, liquid bleach (or sodium hypochlorite) has been synonymous with sanitizing and disinfecting – but what about using it around kids, pets and those with respiratory conditions like asthma and allergies?
 Here’s what you need to know about disinfecting with bleach, and how to use hypochlorous acid (HOCl) as an alternative that is safe on surfaces without rinsing, and still effective against bacteria and viruses.

-Top 5 Things You Need to Know About Using Hypochlorous Acid As A Safer Alternative To Bleach For Disinfecting
+Top 5 Things You Need to Know About Using Hypochlorous Acid As A Better Alternative To Bleach For Disinfecting

 #1.
 Bleach is a strong chemical that must be handled with care.